fbpx

 Anne Wise, operations manager, explains how operations is the “work processing” department, serving as the nuts and bolts by fulfilling orders and answering mail; monitoring and reviewing donations received; and processing donations.
 Along with these activities, prayer and vigil light intentions are gathered by operations staff and brought to the Shrine so they can be placed at Our Lady’s altar or in the Vigil Light area (click here to light a Vigil Candle).

 “Operations includes both customer service and behind-the-scenes activities at CAMM,” Wise notes.
-She cites the Shrine Gift Shop as a prime example.
-“The Gift Shop is usually the first stop for many visitors to the Shrine, where they receive a warm welcome along with a brief overview of Shrine highlights and directions to those highlights, as well as an opportunity to purchase religious goods.”
+She cites the Basilica Shrine Gift Shop as a prime example.
+“The Gift Shop is usually the first stop for many visitors to the Basilica Shrine, where they receive a warm welcome along with a brief overview of Shrine highlights and directions to those highlights, as well as an opportunity to purchase religious goods.”

 THE FUTURE